offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

      return sum(res) / len(res)
    ```

-   Compared against k-center clustering, the metric being minimized in k-means (squared error distortion) factors in all data points while the metric being minimized in k-center (farthest distance to any center) factors in only a single data point.
-If outliers are present, k-centers's metric causes the cluster center to be wildly offset while k-mean's metric will only be mildly shift offset.

-   In the example below, the minimized cluster center for k-centers is wildly offset by outlier Z while k-means isn't offset as much.
+   Compared to k-centers, k-means more appropriately handles outliers.
+If outliers are present, k-centers's metric causes the cluster center to be wildly offset while k-mean's metric will only be mildly offset.
+In the example below, the best scoring cluster center for k-centers is wildly offset by outlier Z while k-means isn't offset as much.

    ```{svgbob}
    .-------------------.       .-------------------.       .-------------------.